ricardojoserf/ubucryptor/README.md

 # ubucryptor
-Encrypting and decrypting files in Ubuntu.
-Encrypting the same file extensions than Wannacry
+File encryptor and decryptor in Linux with Python.
+Using the same file extensions than Wannacry

 ## Usage